-If you choose a Mutual Fund Direct Plan, over a long period of time, the amount that goes to the Mutual Fund broker appears to be a quite good sum of money.
+If you choose a direct mutual fund investment Plan, over a long period of time, the amount that goes to the Mutual Fund broker appears to be a quite good sum of money.

-The average Expense Ratio of a regular plan and direct plan across various fund categories is tabulated below.
+The average Expense Ratio of a regular plan and direct plan across various fund categories are tabulated below.

 |Fund category||Regular plan||Direct plan||Difference|

-Thus the difference value is the amount you will add to your return when you invest in a mutual fund direct plan without an agent/broker.
+Thus, the difference value is the amount you will add to your return when you invest in a direct mutual fund investment plan without an agent/broker.

 How much is the mutual fund agent commission?

-The difference in expense ratio between the Regular plan and Direct plan is the brokerage commission that goes to the mutual fund broker/agent.
-From this, we get the mutual fund agent commission rate which is at – 0.5% to 1% of your investment value.
+The difference in expense ratio between the Regular plan and the Direct plan is the mutual fund agent commission.
+From this, we get the mutual fund agent commission rate.
+It is at – 0.5% to 1% of your investment value.

-This is the percentage as of 31st March 2019, but the percentage of the expense ratio and mutual fund broker commission is reduced by SEBI.
+It is the percentage as of 31st March 2023, but the percentage of the expense ratio and mutual fund broker commission is reduced by SEBI.
 A recent notification from SEBI to all the AMCs has influenced a reduction in the total TER and also specifically the mutual fund agent commission.